cansurmeli/hugo-abstract/README.md

 At the time of this writing, Skeleton had close to 20K stars on GitHub.
 You can naturally ask why I have not used a much more popular framework such as Bootstrap.
 I worked a lot with Bootstrap and it is good but for this project I wanted the barebones and extreme minimalism.

+Plus, the above makes Skeleton dead easy to understand.

 ## Why SASS?

 It could be obvious to the most but [SASS](https://sass-lang.com/) makes a CSS project much easier to manage.
 You can learn more about it on their website or on the web.